openfisca/legislation-explorer/ops/docs/Serve-local-instance.md

 > You can override that port with the `PORT` environment variable: `PORT=8081 vagrant up`.

+> You can override the API URL with the `API_URL` environment variable: `API_URL=https://api.demo.openfisca.org/latest vagrant up`.

-> On such a local virtual machine, the API is by default served over HTTP instead of HTTPS, as SSL certificates cannot be automatically provisioned by Let’s Encrypt.
+> On such a local virtual machine, the application is by default served over HTTP instead of HTTPS, as SSL certificates cannot be automatically provisioned by Let’s Encrypt.

+> The `base_path` variable won't have any effect when using this local virtual machine setup.
+When using Vagrant, by default the app is accessed directly, with no reverse proxy.